 The sexual market pushes sexual inadequacy strongly.
 For years, magazines have been telling readers how often to have sex.
 And if you are not doing that, then you might be sexually inadequate.
 If you do not want sex then something is wrong with you.
 If your sexual life doesn’t look a certain way, you are a failure.
 And if you are not athletic with long hair or don’t have a big dick, it dooms your sex life to suck.
 Because anything different from those ideologies is not good enough.

-I invite you to do so.
-Choose to be sexually enough no matter what stage of life you are in.
+Choose to be sexually enough no matter what your culture says.
 I invite you to explore the side of your sexuality deeply.

 Start to Identify Your Sources

 So, how can you stop feeling sexually inadequate?
 Our sexual worthiness comes from different sources.
 Some sources are internal and others are external.
 You may be influenced right now as you read.
 Your generation might influence you.
 Even your family has an impact on the way you feel about yourself sexually.
 Some of those sources involve our direct experiences, some come from things we hear and see.
 Lack of sex education is also problematic.
 Some influences come from religious or spiritual beliefs.

 I created a free mini workbook for you to take a deeper look into the sources that might have caused you to feel sexually inadequate.
 What are the sources of your sexual worthiness and what evidence do you keep collecting about your sexuality?
 Download the workbook here and start cleaning that space, so you can feel sexually enough and build sexual confidence.